 Pannage is an ancient practice that is still used today by New Forest Commoners, who turn out their pigs into the Forest during the season.
-The pannage season usually lasts around 60 days from the end of September until late December.
+The pannage season, usually between September to December, lasts around 60 days.
+This year's season will run between 13 September to 14 November.

 Pigs do a vital job of eating many of the acorns that fall at this time of year.
-Acorns are tasty for them, but poisonous for the ponies and cattle that roam the area freely.
+Green acorns are tasty for them, but poisonous for the ponies and cattle that roam the area freely.

 Although the piglets may look cute, their mothers won’t be happy if you get too close and we ask visitors to keep their distance.
 Under no circumstances should people try to stroke them or give them food.